 Well, … not exactly.

 It’s a sketchy tale.
-Among the highlights is Lyndon B. Johnson, then Minority Leader of the U.S. Senate, sitting in a back room at the Capitol in 1954, mulling an amendment to the proposed overhaul of the tax code.
+Among the highlights of this legislative saga is the image of Lyndon B. Johnson, then Minority Leader of the U.S. Senate, sitting in a back room at the Capitol in 1954, mulling an amendment to the proposed overhaul of the federal tax code.
 There was speculation he may have been plotting a way to get back at a political enemy.

 But the story actually begins many decades earlier – in 1894.